 All of the implementations had similar results, with bandwidth increasing sharply with file size initially before plateauing.

 The CS trace is a much larger trace, which means that most requests are not serviced from the cache.
 Since the SPED implementation does not support asynchronous I/O the performance drops significantly.
-The multithreaded implementation does better than the multiprocess implementation because the multithreaded implementation has a smaller memory footprint (more memory available to cache files) and is able to synchronize more quickly/cheaper.
+The multithreaded implementation does better than the multiprocess implementation because it has a smaller memory footprint (more memory available to cache files) and is able to synchronize more quickly/cheaply.

 Flash performs the best.
 It has the smallest memory footprint, which means it has the most memory available for caching files.
 As a result, fewer requests will require blocking I/O requests, which further speeds everything up.
 In addition, since everything occurs in the same address space, there is no need for explicit synchronization.

 We can see that in all cases, connection rate decreases with file size.
-That being said, connection rate increases as the number of optimization increases, with the fully optimized flash having the highest connection rate at a given file size.
+That being said, connection rate increases as the number of optimizations increase, with the fully optimized flash having the highest connection rate at a given file size.
 Optimizations are important!

 When the data is in cache, SPED smokes AMPED Flash, since AMPED Flash makes an "unnecessary" test for memory presence on each request.
 Both SPED and AMPED Flash perform better than MT/MP models, because neither occurs any synchronization or context switching overhead.